-- Complete and submit all applicable Annual Audit Reporting Forms. - Complete and submit Pre-Audit Reporting Forms for all audits (including completed audits, audits in progress, and scheduled audits) for which an auditor served or will serve as lead auditor. - Complete and submit Post-Audit Reporting Forms for all audits for which an auditor served as lead auditor.
-Auditors are only required to submit Post-Audit Reporting Forms for audits that were completed at least 6 months prior to their recertification application deadline.
-For example, an auditor whose certification was set to expire in December 2016, who applied for recertification by the October 3, 2016 deadline, must have submitted the Post-Audit Reporting Form for all audits he or she completed as lead auditor on or before March 31, 2016.
+- Complete and submit, or confirm, Audit Initiation Forms for all audits (including completed audits, audits in progress, and scheduled audits) for which an auditor served or will serve as lead auditor. - Complete and submit post-audit reporting information for all audits for which an auditor served as lead auditor.
+Auditors are only required to submit post-audit reporting information for audits that were completed at least 6 months prior to their recertification application deadline.
+For example, an auditor whose certification was set to expire in December 2019, who applied for recertification by the October 3, 2019 deadline, must have submitted post-audit reporting information for all audits he or she completed as lead auditor on or before March 31, 2019.
 This cutoff date will be made clear for each auditor recertification cohort.